mattn/go-gimei/README.md

 Arguments for an address:

 ```
-to display address
+to display address:
     'kanji'
     'hiragana'
     'katakana'
-to display prefecture
+to display prefecture:
     'prefecture-kanji'
     'prefecture-hiragana'
     'prefecture-katakana'
-to display town
+to display town:
     'town-kanji'
     'town-hiragana'
     'town-katakana'
-to display city
+to display city:
     'city-kanji'
     'city-hiragana'
     'city-katakana'